vinay-jain-1/ml-capstone-real-estate-price-prediction/README.md

 The R-squared is also similar to Ridge Regression: 0.49.
 Again, not a strong R-squared metric.
 Also the MSE is quite high (2593931454823).
 So this model may not be the best fit either.

 - **Gradient Boosting:**
-The default model settings provided these metrics:
+The Gradient Boosting model provided these metrics:
-  - **Mean Squared Error:** 1677991963670.7976
+  - **Mean Squared Error:** 1675809701616.251
   - **R-squared:** 0.67 <p>

 - **Analysis in favor of Gradient Boosting:**
-  The R-squared is much better than the Ridge or Lasso Regressions and also the MSE is relatively much smaller (1677991963670 vs. 2593400447890).<p>
+  The R-squared is much better than the Ridge or Lasso Regressions and also the MSE is relatively much smaller (1675809701616 vs. 2593400447890).<p>
-  Hyper parameter tuning for Gradient Boosting did not result in better results.
-So default model works best.
+  Hyper parameter tuning for Gradient Boosting faired a slightly better result compared to default model.

-### Gradient Boosting is the best predictor model
+### Gradient Boosting is the best predictor model (in terms of MSE and R-squared).

 ## Feature Importance Analysis: Gradient Boosting Results
 I have trained a Gradient Boosting model to predict house prices using a variety of features, including some derived features and one-hot encoded zip code data.
 The results are quite revealing: